ciscomonkey/stoken-setup/README.md

 Confirm new password: [Enter new password]
 ```

 I know security can get annoying for users, but for the sake of your security **DO NOT LEAVE YOUR NEW PASSWORD BLANK**.
-If nothing else, set it to your PIN.
-If you leave it blank, and someone gets your ```~/.stokenrc``` file all they need to do is figure out your PIN and they can use it themselves.
+If nothing else, set a PIN style password - **DO NOT USE YOUR RSA PIN**.
+If you leave it blank, and someone gets your ```~/.stokenrc``` file they can use it themselves.

 **Note:** If you are using multiple tokens, this is where you should copy ```~/.stokenrc``` to ```~/.stokenrc-[function/org]```.

+### Scripts

+The apple scripts are just examples of how to retrieve a PIN from your token.
+It assumes you have set a password or PIN on your token (these should be completely different from any real username/password/pin and applied only for the token) and can retrieve this from keychain.
+These should not be used to circumvent your security, they were written as an exercise to see if I could replace the missing gui feature on the RSA client and the stoken-gui which is not on Mac.

+**BASICALLY** you shouldn't do anything below outside of a lab.

 ### Add your password to keychain